2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ![LNP201](assets/en/76.webp) 2. **Transactions in the Channel**: In this channel, it is possible to carry out numerous transactions without publishing them on the blockchain.
 Each Lightning transaction creates a new state of the channel reflected in a commitment transaction.
 ![LNP201](assets/en/77.webp)

 - **Securing and Closing**: Participants commit to the new state of the channel by exchanging revocation keys to secure the funds and prevent any cheating.
 Both parties can close the channel cooperatively by making a new transaction on the Bitcoin blockchain, or as a last resort, through a forced closure.
 This latter option, although less efficient due to its length and sometimes poor evaluation in terms of fees, still allows for the recovery of funds.
-In case of cheating, the victim can punish the cheater by recovering all the funds from the channel on the blockchain.
+In the event of cheating, the victim can penalize the cheater by recovering all the funds from the channel on the blockchain.

 ![LNP201](assets/en/78.webp)